Prime Rate

 What’s the best credit card for beginners?

 The Chase Freedom Unlimited is my top pick for first-timers.
-No annual fee, decent rewards, easy-to-hit sign-up bonus, and a clear path to premium Chase cards later.
+No annual fee, decent cash back, easy-to-hit sign-up bonus, and a clear path to premium Chase cards later.

 Should I pay an annual fee?